kenjennings/GECE-parts/README.md

 The program includes several canned patterns for scrolling.
 The speed of the bottom line in all patterns has no starting delay and always scrolls 4 pixels per frame to insure the new bottom row is correctly in place before the ball returns to strike a brick.

+The horizontal lines appearing above and below the bricks are part of the debugging/diagnostics to insure the playfield begins and ends at the correct lines on the screen.
+They will not appear in the finished game, of course.